 'A study observed many different healing compounds within triphala, including phenols, flavonoids, ellagic acid, and more.
 All together, these compounds contribute to the healing properties of triphala.(7)'

 - Aloe vera health benefits, from Alexander the Great to the 21st century

 Adaptogens for long-term stress

-Other adaptogens to turn to include ashwagandha, one of the most important herbs in Ayurveda.
-In a study which looks at 64 subjects with chronic stress, those given ashwagandha showed substantial lessening of all stress-related indicators.(9) Further, Asian ginseng was looked at alongside five other adaptogenic plants in a study.
+Asian ginseng was also looked at alongside five other adaptogenic plants in a study.
 It was found to have the most success at reducing symptoms of chronic stress.(10)

 Adaptogens to improve brain function

-Moreover, goji berry is another powerful adaptogen supporting brain function.
-Chinese medicine sees goji berries as a brain tonic.
-And it has for many hundreds of years!
-Studies have looked into how the antioxidants in goji berries are neuro protective.
-For example, a small study found that goji berry juice improved brain performance.
-However, the study looks at a very small group of people.
-Further, we need more scientifically exact observations.(13)
+Studies have looked into how the antioxidants in goji berries are neuroprotective.
+For example, one study found that goji berry juice improved brain performance.
+While promising, this study only looked at a very small group of people.
+To confirm the result, we’d need more research on a larger group of participants.(13)